Dear reader of ADxS.org, please excuse the disruption.

 Stress has the “advantage” over ADHD that it can also end.
 In healthy people, the symptoms of stress disappear when the stress ends.

-You can also apparently “get rid of” ADHD by withdrawing to a completely stimulus-free environment.
+ADHD can also apparently be “got rid of” by withdrawing to a completely stimulus-free environment.
 People with ADHD lose their symptoms after spending several weeks in a secluded mountain hut (without a cell phone or the internet).

 The difference becomes apparent when both return to a normal living environment that does not contain any particular stress triggers.
 The person without ADHD will continue to feel well, while the person with ADHD will immediately develop the old symptoms.